Ethical Behavior and Social Responsibility

 About this Workshop:

-This three-day workshop will acquaint you with facets of ethics in business, and expose you to international ethical issues and standards.
+This two-day workshop will acquaint you with facets of ethics in business, and expose you to international ethical issues and standards.
 The workshop will allow you to improve your own ethical problem-solving skills in a highly interactive learning environment.
 The workshop outlines the various stakeholders with interests in the ethical conduct of a given organization.
 Business ethics is linked to the broader concept of corporate social responsibility, which will be examined in detail throughout the workshop.
 Topics in this workshop include: the tradition of ethics and ethical orientation, ethics and organizational stakeholders, social responsibility policy, environmental sustainability, sustainable supply chains, sustainable development, discrimination and harassment in the workplace, social issues and the organization, free trade vs. fair trade, and the community and the organization.

 Upon completion of this workshop you should be able to: